hovmanwang/CapstoneProject/README.md

 Files in the Repository

 Starbucks_Capstone_notebook_HW.ipynb - final version of the ipynb file.
 All of the working is included.
 So are the graphs and tables.
-I have also put in a lot of narrative in preparation for the medium post.
+I have also put in a lot of narrative in preparation for the Medium post.

 data directory - the 3 files provided by Udacity/Starbucks: portfolio, profile, transcript

-images directory - the charts we have generated and put into the Medium post.
+graphs directory - the charts we have generated and put into the Medium post.
 These are visible in the ipynb file as well.

 Results: Full article can be found here:https://medium.com/@hovmanhefuwang/ive-received-an-offer-from-starbucks-but-will-you-use-it-36fd38e9397c